 How much do I need for a moderate retirement lifestyle?

-If you want to achieve what the PLSA defines as a moderate retirement lifestyle, a single person will need to build up a pension pot of approximately £459,000, Quilter says, up from £301,000 compared to last year’s calculations.
+If you want to achieve what the PLSA defines as a moderate retirement lifestyle, a single person would need to build up a pension pot of approximately £335,000-£505,000.

-A moderate lifestyle includes being able to spend £55 a week on groceries, £30 a week on food out of the home, £10 a week on takeaways and £100 a month to take others out for a monthly meal, as well as a two week 3* break in Europe and a long weekend away in the UK every year.
+A moderate lifestyle includes being able to spend £59 a week on groceries, £33 a week on food out of the home, £11 a week on takeaways and £110 a month to take others out for a monthly meal, as well as a two week all-inclusive 3* break in Europe costing £1,600 and a long off-peak weekend away in the UK every year.
 Gifting £1,000 to family was also highlighted as a necessity among retirees aiming for a moderate or comfortable lifestyle.

 How big a pension do I need for a minimum retirement lifestyle?

-Finally, for someone looking to achieve a minimum lifestyle which requires them to have £3,357 in extra income per year on top of the State Pension they need to have built up a pot of around £63,000.
-A minimum lifestyle enables someone to spend £50 on a weekly food shop and take a week long holiday in the UK.
-However, it would not provide enough to pay for a car, but it does include a budget of £10 per week for taxis, and £100 per year to spend on rail fares.
+Someone looking to achieve a minimum lifestyle in retirement would need £1,632 in extra income before tax per year on top of the State Pension.
+To achieve this, they’d need to have built up a pension pot ranging from around £23,000 to £34,000.
+A minimum lifestyle factors in spending of around £57 on a weekly food shop and a week long holiday in the UK.
+It would not provide enough to pay for a car, but it does include a budget of £32 a month for two taxi trips, and £193 per year to cover three rail journeys.

-If your target is a minimum retirement, then for most of us, our private and state pensions (the full state pension for 2024-25 is £11,500 per year), and other savings should go a long way towards these costs.
+If your target is a minimum retirement, then for most of us, our private and state pensions (as mentioned, the full state pension for 2026/27 is £12,548 per year), and other savings should go a long way towards these costs.

 The table below shows how much you’d need to have in retirement savings to fund a minimum, moderate or comfortable retirement.
 Learn more in our guide Can you afford to retire?